Key Takeaways

-When picking out a bed frame and mattress that best suits your needs and preferences, bed height may not be something you automatically think about.
-However, your bed's height can make a huge difference in your sleeping experience.
+Bed height may not be something you automatically think about when picking out a bed frame and mattress that best suits your needs and preferences.
+But your bed's height can make a huge difference in your sleeping experience.

-The ideal bed height will depend on several factors your age, height, and mobility.
+The ideal bed height will depend on several factors, including your age, height, and mobility.
 That said, the average height for a bed is around 24 inches, including your mattress.
 This applies to all bed sizes, from twin to California king.
-This standard height for beds also adheres to the global average knee height, which is between 16 and 24 inches
+This standard height for beds also adheres to the global average knee height, which is between 16 and 24 inches.

 Building the perfect bed setup can be an arduous process.
 From selecting the right mattress size to picking the appropriate bed foundation, things can feel overwhelming very quickly.
 With an already long list of considerations, many people forget that mattress and bed height is just as important as any other factor.